 Ferris State University

 Big Rapids, MI 49307

-The College of Engineering Technology Facility Management program is a recognized program of the International Facility Management Association (IFMA) The next accreditation review is scheduled for 2019.
+The College of Engineering Technology Facility Management program is an accredited program of the International Facility Management Association (IFMA) The next accreditation review is scheduled for 2019.